baloglu321/Machine_learning_projects/Supervised_Learning/Regression/Polynomial_Regression/ReadMe.md

-# Ridge regression with streamlit
+# Polynomial regression with streamlit

 ## To install :